rayaman/multi/README.md

 **Key Changes**
 - thread.hold has been updated to allow all variants to work as well as some new features.
 Check the changelog or documentation for more info.
 - multi:newProccesor() Creates a process that acts like the multi namespace that can be managed independently from the mainloop.
+- Connections can be added together

 Found an issue?
 Please [submit it](https://github.com/rayaman/multi/issues) and someone will look into it!

 My multitasking library for lua.
 It is a pure lua binding, with exceptions of the integrations and the love2d compat.
-If you find any bugs or have any issues, please [let me know](https://github.com/rayaman/multi/issues) and I'll look into it!.

 INSTALLING
 ----------